Skip to content

 Hub Architecture (Future)

-CodePlane is designed as a personal-first tool.
+CodePlane is a personal-first tool.
 Each instance runs locally with its own SQLite database.
 For teams that want aggregate visibility, a future CodePlane Hub will accept telemetry pushes from personal instances:

 • Each instance has an auto-generated instance_id (in telemetry config)